top of page

 a) Professional information

-- Organization of the subsidiary,
+- Organisation of the subsidiary,

 - Future employees,